lhunter3/csgo-ecom/README.md

 # CSGO E-commerce Store Template
 This is a basic e-commerce store template that can be used as a starting point for building an online store.

-Note: This template is not actively maintained and should be used for educational or experimental purposes only.
+Note: This template is not actively maintained.

 ## Getting Started
 To use this template, simply download the source code and open the index.html file in your browser.